UPPMAX/uppmax_intro_cases/docs/linux_basics.md

-    Move to your just created linux_tutorial/
+- Move to your just created linux_tutorial/

 $ cd linux_tutorial

-    Make a copy of the file “newfile” in the same directory:
+- Make a copy of the file “newfile” in the same directory:

 $ cp newfile copyfile

 ### scp —secure copy (remote file copy program)

-    Linux/MacOS: To copy data to/from Rackham, you can use scp from the terminal on your local machine:
+- Linux/MacOS: To copy data to/from Rackham, you can use scp from the terminal on your local machine:
-    Upload
+- Upload  from present directory on local machine to your home directory on cluster.
+ - Example (*not done by us today*)

 [bob@macbook]$ scp myinput bob@rackham.uppmax.uu.se:~/copyofmyinput

 [bob@macbook]$ scp myinput bob@rackham.uppmax.uu.se:~/                       (keeping filename)

-    Download
+- Download

 [bob@macbook]$ scp bob@rackham.uppmax.uu.se:~/mydata copyofmydata

 [bob@macbook]$ scp bob@rackham.uppmax.uu.se:~/mydata .                       (keeping file name)

 ### mv — move/rename file

     Moving files works just like copying files: